 The major study curriculum covers courses which enable students to understand how micro factors (e.g., child developmental needs, parent-child dynamics) and macro factors (e.g., societal structures, cultural values) may shape the learning and development of children.
 The curriculum also covers how frontline practitioners may use scientific evidence to develop programmes for children and families.
 Through taught courses and experiential learning, theory and practice are closely interwoven to enable graduates to become efficient and effective practitioners in the areas of child and family studies.

-The interdisciplinary course, “Working with Families from Diverse Backgrounds,” prepares student for leadership roles in enhancing home-school collaboration, developing innovative policies, and implementing empowering practices.
+The interdisciplinary course prepares students for leadership roles in enhancing home-school collaboration, developing innovative policies, and implementing empowering practices.

 The Final Year Project comprises of two 3-cp courses:

 - Honours Project I/Capstone Project I: Introduction of research methods and proposal in Semester 2 of Year 3; and

 - Honours Project II/Capstone Project II: A one-year project to be conducted in the final year.
 Students can choose their topic from either their Major, and will complete an individual project under the supervision by an academic staff member.